denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 bases of textual production, to second-order phenomena, to the emergence of the subject in the latter chapters.

 Finally, my work is *experimental* in that it affects history and theory through practice.
-Because engineering is an evolutionary practice, contemporary computational devices contain within them traces of their early development.
+Because engineering is an evolutionary practice, contemporary reading and writing implements contain within them traces of their early development.
 This means that lines of code from software running Unix systems in the 1970s are still in some real sense present on modern machines (like Apple Macintosh laptops and Android phones, which run Unix-derived operating systems).
-This property allows for a media archeology that can "lay bare" the device, making good on the implied archeological metaphor: involving excavation, surveying, and artifact discovery, at the level of the literal device.
+This property allows for a media archeology that can "lay bare" the device, making good on the implied archeological metaphor: involving excavation, surveying, and artifact discovery, at the machine level.

 ## Existing Literature